Chih-Che-Fang/MyBazaar/docs/design.md

 Server maps its message handler to a class.
 In our system, it mapps its message handler to MessageHandler class and the class will implement the logic of how to handle each type of mesaage.
 For each new request, the MessageHandler will lauch a new thread to process it.

 ## RPC Message Format
+We used our customized RPC message as follows:
 Format = [Action arg1 (arg2) msgPath sentTo]

 **Action:** Indicate whether it is a buy/sell/lookup request